JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 (GET) Returns a [CHARFORMATW](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ns-richedit-charformatw) structure with the attributes of the first character.
 The **dwMask** member specifies which attributes are consistent throughout the entire selection.
 For example, if the entire selection is either in italics or not in italics, CFM_ITALIC is set; if the selection is partly in italics and partly not, CFM_ITALIC is not set.

 (SET) If the operation succeeds, the return value is a nonzero value.
 If the operation fails, the return value is zero.
-Call **GetLastResult** and/or **GetErrorInfo** to get information about the result.
+Call **GetErrorInfo** to get information about the result.

 #### Usage examples